 The BOD approved a proposal to the AGM for the distribution of no dividend out of 2013 results.
 The Board did not approve a change in dividend policy overall and will re-evaluate the payment of special dividends or interim dividends for 2014 during 2014.

-CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014
+CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2014 (All amounts in Euro thousands unless otherwise stated)

 25. LIST OF PRINCIPAL CONSOLIDATED SUBSIDIARIES AND ASSOCIATES INCLUDED IN THE CONDENSED INTERIM CONSOLIDATED FINANCIAL INFORMATION